Who's Behind Listverse?

 Hovind was arrested and found guilty of a staggering 58 charges relating to various tax issues and other financial crimes.
 In 2007, he was sentenced to 10 years in jail, and his theme park was forced to close down.

 Some contend that Hovind was unfairly jailed or at least has been kept locked up for longer than he deserves.
-Hovind, for his part, seems happy to dedicate his time to conspiracy theories while he waits for his release.
+Hovind, for his part, seemed happy to dedicate his time to conspiracy theories while he waited for his release.
 He served nearly nine years before being released in 2015.
 Hovind then proceeded to file a lawsuit against the U.S. for $500 million, which has since been dismissed without prejudice.